Trump Allies Think Ivanka Should Have Had A Better Seat At The McCain Funeral

 “Huge mistake.”

 Ivanka Trump and Jared Kushner weren’t the only members of the Trump administration to attend the funeral of John McCain.
-Trump’s Chief of Staff, John Kelly as well as Defense Secretary Jim Mattis accompanied Cindy McCain to lay a wreath at the Vietnam Memorial.
+Trump’s Chief of Staff, John Kelly, as well as Defense Secretary Jim Mattis, accompanied Cindy McCain to lay a wreath at the Vietnam Memorial.

 National Security Adviser John Bolton also attended the McCain funeral service and was pointed out on CNN walking with the others.
 Some sources thought that First Lady Melania Trump might attend, but she was not spotted anywhere yesterday in public.